Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): madGLP Specification

-\begin{proof} By Remark~\ref{rem:maglp-persistent}, maGLP is persistent.
-Each agent's madGLP execution is deterministic at the local level (FIFO scheduling).
-For any fair madGLP run $r'$, every madGLP Reduce that becomes enabled is eventually taken.
+\begin{proof} Each agent's madGLP execution is deterministic at the local level (FIFO scheduling).
+For any correct madGLP run $r'$, every madGLP Reduce that becomes enabled is eventually taken.
 Each such Reduce projects to a maGLP Reduce via $\pi$.
-Since madGLP can perform any set of reductions that maGLP can (by Lemma~\ref{lem:madglp-same-reductions}), and FIFO scheduling ensures all enabled reductions are eventually taken, $\pi(r')$ is a fair maGLP run. \end{proof}
+Since madGLP can perform any set of reductions that maGLP can (by Lemma~\ref{lem:madglp-same-reductions}), and, since $r'$ is correct, every enabled equivalence class is eventually taken, $\pi(r')$ is a correct maGLP run. \end{proof}